gaben87/wintoucher/README.md

 # WinToucher

 WinToucher is a C# WPF application designed to simulate multi-touch input on Windows systems.
 It leverages the Windows API through P/Invokes to inject touch events.
-With an intuitive overlay mode, users can draw touch paths with two pointers and execute them with customizable timing.
+With an intuitive overlay mode, users can draw multiple touch paths with your mouse and execute them with customizable timing.

 ## Features
 - **Overlay Mode**: Draw touch paths on a semi-transparent overlay across the entire screen.
-- **Multi-Touch Support**: Supports up to two touch pointers with distinct colors (Red for Pointer 1, Blue for Pointer 2).
+- **Multi-Touch Support**: Supports up to three touch pointers with distinct colors.
-- **Customizable Duration**: Set the total duration for touch path execution.
 - **Windows API Integration**: Uses P/Invokes to interact with native touch injection APIs.

 ## Prerequisites